Happy-Hooligan/365_Licenses/README.md

 # 365_Licenses
 Check Licenses Users in Azure/Office 365 and e-mail the results to whoever needs them.

 This is a pretty straightforward script.
-Check for licenses users then e-mail it to whoever needs the information.
+Check for licensed users then e-mail it to whoever needs the information.
 There are a few tweaks you can do to make it: Less sarcastic, and suit your environment.

 If for some reason you are in Office 365 and you are not using cloud Exchange, then you would want to switch out Send-MailMessage -SmtpServer " " to your MX server/record.